Skip To Content

 Add raster data

 Most of the raster types allow for additional process functions to be added.
-These functions may define stretches to enhance the imagery, or define parameters for orthorectifing satellite or aerial imagery.
+These functions may define stretches to enhance the imagery, or define parameters for orthorectifying satellite or aerial imagery.
+The outcome of this step is a mosaic dataset that allows you to start visualizing and analyzing the data.
+The accuracy will be dependent on the accuracy of the parameters and functions being applied.

 In some cases, the georeferencing is only approximately defined.
-For example, imagery may be orthorectified initially using approximate navigation-grade coordinates from an aircraft, but be refined at a later stage when the GPS/IMU data is fully processed.
+For example, imagery may be orthorectified initially using approximate navigation-grade coordinates from an aircraft but be refined at a later stage when the GPS/IMU data is fully processed.

 Learn more about adding rasters to a mosaic dataset.